Nigeria: Security forces rescue nearly 200 hostages | DW | 08.10.2021

 But the violence has not stopped.
 On Tuesday, around 100 bandits reportedly raided Kuryan Madaro village in Zamfara, killing more than a dozen people and seizing money and mobile phones from residents.

-Authorities in neighboring states have also raised concerns that bandits being driven out of Zamfara are now commiting crimes in their territories.
+Authorities in neighboring states have also raised concerns that bandits being driven out of Zamfara are now committing crimes in their territories.

 The gangs have kidnapped hundreds of schoolchildren in mass abductions since December.
 Many have been released after the payment of ransoms but dozens are still being held.